 Information on the number of businesses in Southampton is available from the UK Business: Activity, Size and Location annual data release from the Office for National Statistics (ONS) and from the annual ONS Business Demography dataset.
 Both datasets are produced from an extract taken from the Inter Departmental Business Register (IDBR) which represents the businesses registered with HM Revenue and Customs (HMRC) for VAT and/or Pay As You Earn (PAYE).
 The former examines the business population at the end of the financial year (snapshot), whilst the latter considers all businesses that were ‘active’ at any point during the year.

-As of March 2023, there were 7,615 businesses in Southampton.
-This is a decline of -3.5% (-275) compared to the previous year.
-However, as noted above this decrease may be affected by multiple registrations at a single postcode in 2019 and 2020.
-Almost all the declines in the number of businesses over the last year in Southampton, have been driven by fewer micro enterprises (less than 10 employees) (-290 enterprises).
-The transport and storage sector saw the largest decline (-115 enterprises) by industry, followed by professional, scientific and technical (-50) and information and communication (-40).
-Despite a small decline, retail enterprises (-25) continue to be the most common in Southampton; 16% share of enterprises in 2023 (compared to 8% nationally).
-Transport and storage (10%) also have double the share of enterprises compared to nationally (5%), whereas the proportion of professional, scientific and technical enterprises is notably smaller (12%, compared to 16%).
+As of March 2024, there were 7,400 businesses in Southampton.
+This is a decline of -2.8% (-215) compared to the previous year.
+Almost all the declines in the number of businesses over the last year in Southampton, have been driven by fewer micro enterprises (less than 10 employees) (-185 enterprises).
+The retail sector saw the largest decline (-155 enterprises) by industry, followed by construction (-35 enterprises) and professional, scientific and technical (-30 enterprises).
+Despite a decline in retail enterprises, it is the second most common industrial group in Southampton; 14% share of enterprises in 2024 (compared to 8% nationally).
+Transport and storage (10%) also have double the share of enterprises compared to nationally (4%), whereas the proportion of professional, scientific and technical enterprises is notably smaller (12%, compared to 16%).
 The proportion of other industries are fairly similar to England.

 Further data on business and enterprise in Southampton can be found in the interactive Power BI dashboard linked below.
 The dashboard allows the user to interact with a range of economic data to help better understand different aspects of the city’s economy.
 Further information, including a range of relevant reports and datasets can also be found in the resources section at the bottom of the page.